Teamwork with Your Designer

 Case Wrap Adaptation

 Updating the cover was also an opportunity to reposition and extend the art for the case wrap cover.
-Technical detail, but a cover image that wraps around a hard cover book needs to extend quite a ways beyond the flat cover.
-This is to allow for positioning uncertainty, as well as the visible images on the edges and inside cover.
+Technical detail, but a cover image that wraps around a hardcover book needs to extend quite a ways beyond the flat cover.
+This is to allow for positioning uncertainty, as well as the visible images on the edges and inside the cover.

 The original specification had been for a softcover book.
 So none of this “extra” image actually existed in Justine’s art.
-Fortunately, because it was layered vector art, I could extend the edge art to accommodate.
+Fortunately, I could adapt her art to extend the edge art to accommodate this change.
+However, it is an example of why project specifications—and early designer involvement—are good practices for publishers.

 Interior Art